mbostock/ndjson-cli/README.md

 <a name="ndjson_filter" href="#ndjson_filter">#</a> <b>ndjson-filter</b> [<i>expression</i>] [<>](https://github.com/mbostock/ndjson-cli/blob/master/ndjson-filter "Source")

-Filters the newline-delimited JSON stream on stdin according to the specified *expression*: if the *expression* evaluates truthily for the given JSON value *d* at the given zero-based index *i* in the stream, the resulting JSON value is output to stdout; otherwise, it is ignored.
+Filters the newline-delimited JSON stream on stdin according to the specified *expression*: if the *expression* evaluates truthily for the given value *d* at the given zero-based index *i* in the stream, the resulting value is output to stdout; otherwise, it is ignored.
 If *expression* is not specified, it defaults to `true`.
 This program is much like [*array*.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).

 For example, given a stream of GeoJSON features from [shp2json](https://github.com/mbostock/shapefile/blob/master/README.md#shp2json), you can filter the stream to include only the multi-polygon features like so: